UoLCompSoc/IDCardReader/README.md

 IDCardReader
 ============

-What's This?
+What's this?
 ------------
 A very simple Android app which can read the student ID and expiration date from a University NFC ID card.

-Isn't that Breaking some rules?
+Isn't that breaking some rules?
 -------------------------------
 No; the ID cards contain a mix of encrypted and unencrypted data.
 This app makes no attempt to touch the encrypted data in any way; it merely reads the unencrypted (i.e. publically accessible) data from the card.
 There's nothing stored unencrypted that you couldn't read from the front of the card anyway; there's actually more unencrypted data on the front than stored inside the card.